 Historical Context

 The concept of LCM has ancient roots, dating back to early civilizations that dealt with problems involving division, fractions, and ratios.
-Ancient mathematicians needed a way to simplify calculations and solve problems related to trade, construction, and astronomy.
-The earliest documented use of LCM-like concepts can be traced back to Babylonian mathematics, where they used tables to facilitate calculations involving fractions and proportions.
+But ancient mathematicians needed a way to simplify calculations and solve problems related to trade, construction, and astronomy.
+The earliest documented use of LCM-like concepts can be traced back to Babylonian mathematics, where they used tables to allow calculations involving fractions and proportions.

 Methods for Finding the LCM